Phở Tái (Vietnamese Rare Beef Pho Soup)

 Instructions

-• Parboil the bones and beef.
-Place the bones in a large stockpot and add water to cover.
-Bring to a boil and boil for 5 minutes, add brisket during the last minute.
-Drain in a colander and thoroughly clean the stockpot.
-This process removes any impurities/scum and will give you a much cleaner broth.
+• Parboil the Bones and Brisket.
+Place the beef bones in a large stockpot and cover with water.
+Bring to a rolling boil and cook for 5 minutes to release impurities.
+Add the brisket during the last minute.
+Drain everything and rinse the bones and brisket thoroughly under running water.
+Rinse and clean the pot well before continuing.

 Notes